Dealing with Uncertainty in Contextual Anomaly Detection: Experiments

 \subsection{Results}

-\textbf{RQ1: How does NS perform in detecting contextual anomalies compared to other methods?} Table~\ref{tab:metrics} reports the average over five different runs (repeating injection with different seeds) and standard deviation for each of the three evaluation metrics (ROC AUC, PR AUC, and Precision@n) across the benchmark datasets.
-The NS anomaly score is computed as the absolute value of the expected NS, as described in Section~\ref{sec:methodology}, ensuring that all deviations from normalcy are treated symmetrically, irrespective of direction.
+\textbf{RQ1: How does NS perform in detecting contextual anomalies compared to other methods?} Table~\ref{tab:metrics} reports the average over five independent runs (each repeating the injection procedure with a different seed) together with the standard deviation for both metrics across the benchmark datasets.
+The NS anomaly score is computed as the absolute value of the expected NS, as detailed in Section~\ref{sec:computing_NS}, so that deviations in either direction are treated symmetrically.

-The results demonstrate that NS achieves the best performance on three out of the four datasets, namely \textit{Abalone}, \textit{SynMachine}, and \textit{Toxicity}, across most evaluation metrics.
-On the \textit{Abalone} dataset, NS achieves the highest PR AUC (0.65 ± 0.04), highlighting its strong balance between precision and recall, which is particularly important for datasets where false positives have a significant impact.
-For the \textit{SynMachine} dataset, NS shows near-perfect performance, with both ROC AUC and PR AUC reaching 1.00 ± 0.00, significantly outperforming other methods.
-Similarly, on the \textit{Toxicity} dataset, NS achieves the highest PR AUC (0.67 ± 0.04) and a competitive ROC AUC (0.92 ± 0.02), showcasing its robustness in handling real-world challenges.
+NS secures the top ROC AUC and PR AUC on \textit{Abalone}, \textit{SynMachine}, \textit{Toxicity}, and \textit{Yacht}, with \textit{Concrete} remaining the lone dataset where QCAD holds a narrow edge.
+NS attains perfect scores on \textit{SynMachine}; its strong $0.97/0.88$ ROC AUC/PR AUC on \textit{Yacht}, together with competitive PR AUC values of $0.65$ on \textit{Abalone} and $0.67$ on \textit{Toxicity}, underscores the method’s robustness across heterogeneous datasets.

-The \textit{Concrete} dataset presents the only exception, where QCAD slightly outperforms NS in terms of ROC AUC and PR AUC.
+Both $\NS_{\mathrm{hom}}$ and the Altman method deliver strong results on several datasets, while NS remains the most consistently strong approach overall.
+Nonetheless, it is striking that an off‑the‑shelf Z‑score baseline, overlooked in prior work, already proves remarkably competitive on this benchmark.
+To the best of our knowledge, this is the first work to include such a Z‑score baseline in a contextual anomaly detection benchmark, and its strong results show it should be treated as a meaningful reference point.

 Non-contextual methods, including Isolation Forest, LOF, and HBOS, consistently underperform across all datasets and metrics.
 This result underscores the critical role of explicitly incorporating contextual information into anomaly detection models.
+Importantly, the gap is driven by the problem formulation.
+These methods model $p(x,y)$ rather than the conditional $p(y \mid x)$, and the effect is not due to the particular choice of detector.
+We therefore use standard non-contextual baselines commonly reported in prior CAD studies.

-Overall, the results highlight the robustness and versatility of NS, which consistently performs well across diverse domains and balances performance across multiple evaluation metrics.
+Overall, the results highlight the robustness and versatility of NS, which consistently performs well across diverse domains and balances performance across diverse evaluation metrics.